 Trading Economics API Authentication

 To access the API, subscribe to a plan and get your API key at developer.tradingeconomics.com.
-You can pass the key as a c or client URL parameter, or using an Authorization HTTP header:
+You can pass the key as a c or client URL parameter, or using a more secure way, passing an Authorization HTTP header:

 Authentication